 I have used DPDK to stream data via ixgbe interface and simple bash script to count bytes in /proc/net/dev.
 Unfortunately, we have found very few data on the other side of the wire.
 DPDK does just reading from file and streams it to network.

-We have to steps.
+It have two steps.
 Reading from file and streaming to network.
 It has shown, that reading from file is a problem.
 In this case, I am interested just about sequential read.

 The nmon and IBMs nmon analyser provides good point to start: